IFRS 15 Explained: A Simple 5-Step Guide

 Does your pricing include discounts, refunds, performance bonuses, or other incentives?
 If so, you're dealing with variable consideration.
 This is any part of a transaction price that isn't fixed.
 Under IFRS 15, you need to estimate the total amount you expect to receive.
 The important rule here is that you should only include this variable amount in your revenue if it's highly probable that you won't have to reverse it later.
 This requires you to use historical data and your best judgment to make a reliable estimate, ensuring you don't overstate your revenue early on.

-Factoring in the Time Value of Money
+When to Consider the Time Value of Money

 When a customer pays you can have a big impact on the transaction price.
 If there's a significant financing component—meaning the payment timing is more than a year before or after you deliver the goods or services—you need to adjust for the time value of money.
 In simple terms, this means accounting for the interest component, whether it's interest you're earning from a customer's early payment or interest you're effectively giving them for a late payment.
 This adjustment ensures the revenue you recognize reflects the cash selling price of your goods or services at the time of transfer.